connorl42/AlienGameRepo/checkins.md

 ### My successes this week were:

 I managed to get Visual Studio connected to Unreal.
-It was more difficul than I expected and required me to install several plugins.
+It was more difficult than I expected and required me to install several plugins.
 I also have my project backing up on Onedrive now.

 ### The challenges I faced this week were: